 Leo saw that a much larger market existed among those that just wanted to pick at home.
-Thus the NoCaster was created.
-It sold for about 100 bux.
+Thus the NoCaster® was created at around 100 bux.
 That translates into about \$1600.00 today.
-Still not cheep back then.
-Thus the Telecaster (Custom Shop) still sells for the same as it did when it was first marketed if you adjust for inflation over the years.
+Thus the Telecaster (Custom Shop) still sells for the same as it did when it was first marketed with the figures adjusted for inflation over the years.
 The Les Paul (their custom shop) had to be discounted by 50% because it was too expensive to start with.